-Looking for service project ideas for your family during the holidays (or, any time for your group or co-op or ideas for school service projects)?
+Looking for ideas for service projects for your family during the holidays or, any time for service projects for youth groups, service projects for cub scouts or girl scouts, volunteer opportunities for teens, or co-op or ideas for school service projects?

-Service projects for youth (and even service projects from home) are an important part of teaching your kids how to give back and create a lifelong interest in volunteering and serving the community.
+Service projects for youth and families (and even service projects from home) are an important part of teaching your kids how to give back and create a lifelong interest in volunteering and serving the community.
+Teach your kids early how to do something to get involved!

 What are service projects?

-Service projects are volunteer actions, performed by individuals or a group, that benefit others.
+Service learning projects are volunteer actions, performed by individuals or a group, that benefit others and helps kids learn how to give back to their community.

 - Creating a food drive